Minnesota Assisted Living and Nursing Home

 What should I do 1-2 weeks before my scheduled visit?

-Let your residents know that one or more interviewers from Vital Research will be at your facility asking about their opinions and feedback regarding the care they receive.
-View reminder poster sample.
-Nursing facilities are encouraged to mail an informational letter to residents' primary representatives.
-View sample notification materials.
+Let your residents know that interviewers from Vital Research will be at your facility asking about their opinions and feedback regarding the care they receive.
+View the reminder poster sample as a resource to increase awareness of the survey.

 What can I expect on the day of my scheduled visit?